 - Place the peppers in a saucepan and cover with water.
 Simmer over medium heat until they look soft.
 Let them cool and drain.

-- Place peppers, vinegar, and pineapple juice with the spices and achiote paste in your blender and process it until you have a smooth sauce.
+- Place peppers, achiote, vinegar, pineapple juice, garlic, oregano, cumin, black pepper, whole cloves, and salt in your blender, and process until you have a smooth sauce.

 - Then, pour the sauce slowly through a fine sieve for a nice homogenous texture.

 - Season the meat with salt and pepper.
-Place the sauce and steaks in a large bowl, marinate the meat, or use a pastry brush.
+Place the sauce and steaks in a large bowl, marinate the meat.

 - Marinade for at least 4 hours or overnight.